GaussianVision: Vision-Language Alignment from Compressed Image Representations using 2D Gaussian Splatting: Optimizations for Efficient and Scalable 2D Gaussian Splatting

 \subsection{Adaptive Pruning through L1 Regularization and Luminance Thresholding}

 Achieving optimal compression while preserving semantic information requires intelligent removal of redundant Gaussian primitives during optimization.
-Our adaptive pruning strategy combines L1 regularization with luminance-based thresholding to identify and eliminate Gaussians that contribute minimally to overall reconstruction quality. \begin{itemize} \item\textbf{\textit{L1 Regularization Framework: }} We incorporate L1 penalty terms on the color channels of the Gaussian points during fitting to naturally encourage sparsity during optimization.
-This regularization framework allows the model to automatically identify low-contribution Gaussians by driving their parameters toward zero, making them candidates for removal without explicit supervision. \item\textbf{\textit{Information-Density Aware Pruning: }} Our pruning strategy, illustrated by Fig. \ref{prune_fig}, operates based on the principle that not all image regions contribute equally to vision-language understanding.
-We dynamically assess each Gaussian's contribution to overall reconstruction quality and prioritize removal of those in regions with low information density for downstream multimodal tasks.
-Gaussians located in low-luminance regions often correspond to areas with minimal visual information.
-Our luminance-based thresholding mechanism identifies these regions and marks associated Gaussians for removal, reducing the final number of Gaussian points, while preserving semantically important visual content.
+Our adaptive pruning strategy combines L1 regularization with luminance-based thresholding to identify and eliminate Gaussians that contribute minimally to overall reconstruction quality.\\ \textbf{\textit{L1 Regularization Framework: }} We incorporate L1 penalty terms on the color channels of the Gaussian points during fitting to naturally encourage sparsity during optimization.
+This regularization framework allows the model to automatically identify low-contribution Gaussians by driving their color parameters toward zero (which effectively reduces their color contribution to pixel reconstructions), making them candidates for removal without explicit supervision.